cyrusimap/cyrus-imapd/docsrc/imap/support/feedback-bugs.rst

 * If relevant, are you in a murder configuration?
 (In which case please provide information for all hosts)
 * What did you do?
 * What did you expect to happen, and what actually happened?
+* If Cyrus crashed, can you provide a backtrace of the core dump? (see FAQ)

 .. note::
     **Cyrus IMAP Version**